carloscosta/Arduino-NRF24L01-ToyCar/README.md

-# Arduino-NRF24L01-ToyCar
+# Arduino-RF433MHZ-ToyCar

-I am no longer using **NRF24L01** for this project.
-I decided to use a much simple solution using a
+I decided to build an Arduino RC Car using a much simple solution base on a $3 module called
-$3 RF 433 MHZ kit, which comes with a transmiter and a receiver module.
-For more details about
+RF 433 MHZ kit, which comes with a transmiter and a receiver peace.

-RF 433 visit
+For more details about RF 433 visit [this](https://www.instructables.com/id/RF-315433-MHz-Transmitter-receiver-Module-and-Ardu/)

-[this](https://www.instructables.com/id/RF-315433-MHz-Transmitter-receiver-Module-and-Ardu/)
+Here is the car :)

 You will need to install [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/)